(210) 233-1102

 Instructor: Nathan Melito

-Understand troubleshooting tools, hardware, and software as well as develop a “toolkit” for troubleshooting.
+• Understand and utilize troubleshooting tools, hardware, and software to build a practical “toolkit” for network problem-solving.

-Identify network issues and segregate using the OSI model.
+• Identify network issues and isolate problems using the OSI model.

-Analyze and evaluate network logs and configurations to mitigate network issues and concerns.
+• Analyze network logs and configurations to detect, evaluate, and mitigate potential network concerns.